Utility maximization under endogenous pricing: Introduction

 \section{Introduction}

+This paper studies a stochastic optimal control problem with feedback effect using coupled forward backward stochastic differential equations (FBSDEs) and backward stochastic partial differential equations (BSPDEs). {Our findings demonstrate that FBSDEs and BSPDEs can serve to define optimal wealth and value functions in the context of investment with endogenous pricing and permanent price impacts.
+Furthermore, we establish the existence of optimal solutions for various utility functions, accompanied by solutions for associated FBSDEs.
+Additionally, we reveal that the value function exhibits smoothness when the market is complete or when the utility function is exponential.}

-This paper studies a stochastic optimal control problem with feedback effect using forward backward stochastic differential equations (FBSDEs) and backward stochastic partial differential equations (BSPDEs).
-Consider a large trader or a financial investor who trades risky assets like a financial derivative in a financial market.
-Classical financial mathematics supposes that the trader is a price taker in the sense that the prices of the risky assets (and the stochastic process representing these) at every time instance are exogenously given and are in particular not affected by the trades of the investor.
-However, it is well known that the buying and selling of larger positions actually influences prices by affecting the supply or the volatility of the underlying asset, see for example \cite{bookstaber2007demon,stoll1978supply,ho1981optimal}.
-We consider a model with permanent market impacts and analyze a utility maximization problem for a large investor who is trading risky assets in a financial market where the trading influences the future prices, and price curves are non-linear in volume.
-Our model captures endogenously such phenomena as nonlinearity in liquidation and market contractions due to illiquidity.
+{To comprehend our market impact model, consider a substantial trader or financial investor dealing in risky assets like financial derivatives within the financial market.
+Traditional financial mathematics assumes traders are price takers, meaning asset prices and their stochastic processes are predefined and unaffected by trader activities.
+However, it's widely acknowledged that significant buying or selling impacts prices by altering supply and asset volatility, as discussed in \cite{bookstaber2007demon,stoll1978supply,ho1981optimal}.} {In this paper,} we consider a model with (permanent) market impact and analyze a utility maximization problem for a large investor who is trading risky assets in a financial market where the trading influences the future prices, and the price curves are non-linear in volume.
+Thus, our model naturally encompasses phenomena such as nonlinearity in liquidation and market contractions resulting from illiquidity.
+Despite its significant nonlinearity, our model unexpectedly facilitates a comprehensive mathematical analysis of the optimal portfolio choice problem and enables the characterization of the optimal strategy, suitable for numerical computations. {As far as we are aware, this paper marks a pioneering endeavor to address the utility maximization problem in the presence of fully non-linear endogenous market impact using robust expectations.}